julkku/cybersecuritybase-project/README.md

 The application is inherently flawed, and for instance allows users to send payments with scripts that send money back to the sender!

+## How to run

+### Option 1

+1. Clone repository to your computer (git clone https://github.com/julkku/cybersecuritybase-project)
+2. Open and run the application in your favourite IDE (e.g. Netbeans or IDEA)

+### Option 2

+1. Download `cybersecuritybase-project-1.0-SNAPSHOT.jar` file in the repository
+2. Run it with `java -Dserver.port=8080 -jar target/cybersecuritybase-project-1.0-SNAPSHOT.jar` (make sure the file-name is correct)

 ## Test accounts

 The appliction has the following test accounts: jules/jules, punkku-seppo/ps, soini/soini.